Saturday 15 May 2021

 | Run description

-This is perfect for trail runners who are keen to experience running on higher mountain paths and ridges.
-We will choose our route based on the conditions and on the ambition of our group.
-Expect to be out for 5 hours or so, longer if we have perfect weather to take in the views.
-The pace will be modest to moderate, probably averaging about 4 km/hr during our day (about twice the typical hillwalking pace, once in this terrain).
+Participants can expect to be out for 4 – 5 hours, longer if perfect weather means there are more stops to take in the views.
+The pace will be modest to moderate, probably averaging about 4 km/hr during the day (about twice the typical hillwalking pace, once in this terrain).

 | Advised Kit List

 Essential clothing for mountain running sessions

 - Running clothing for the conditions - could be shorts and short-sleeved running top (check the mountain weather forecast)